Educational Content

 5. If you have a chronic disease, avoid walking without an escort.

-8. Park the car in a far place so that you can collect steps until you reach your destination.
+Replace elevator with stairs and park your car in a far place so that you can collect steps until you reach your destination.

 Fourthly: Umrah in Ramadan

-Fifth: Pregnant and Breastfeeding Mother
+Fifth: Pregnant and Breastfeeding Mother:

 General guidelines for the breastfeeding mother in Ramadan: